paololersey/angular6-udemy-exercises/practicing-databinding/README.md

 # PracticingDatabinding

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was done in order to get fit with 2-way binding (ngModel).

 ## Development server